Diverse Misinformation: Impacts of Human Biases on Detection of Deepfakes on Networks

 In future work, we hope to investigate how non-primed human deepfake detectors perform when aided by machines.
-We would like to investigate the mechanisms behind why some human viewers are better at guessing the state of videos that match their own identity.
+We want to investigate the mechanisms behind why some human viewers are better at guessing the state of videos that match their own identity.
 For example, do viewers have a homophily bias because they are more accustomed to images that match their own, or do they simply favor these images?
-We also would like to empirically investigate our survey and model results on real-world social networks with different levels of diversity to measure the spread of diverse misinformation in the wild.
+We also would like to empirically investigate our survey via a more robust randomized controlled experiment and model results on real-world social networks with different levels of diversity to measure the spread of diverse misinformation in the wild.
 Consequently, we would be interested in testing possible educational or other intervention strategies to mitigate adversarial misinformation campaigns.
-Our study is a step towards understanding the role and impacts of social biases in an emerging societal problem with many multilevel interdependencies.
+Our simple observational study is a step towards understanding social biases' role and potential impacts in an emerging societal problem with many multilevel interdependencies.